Quotients of buildings by groups acting freely on chambers: Covering Theory of -Weyl Graphs

 \end{prop}

-\begin{proof} Given the natural isomorphism $\Aut(p)\map \Aut(\bar{p})$, $g\mapsto \bar{g}$, this follows from \autoref{prop:natouteriso}. \end{proof}
+\begin{proof} Given the natural isomorphism $\Aut(p)\to \Aut(\bar{p})$, $g\mapsto \bar{g}$, this follows from \autoref{prop:natouteriso}. \end{proof}

-We now show that, conversely, if a group $G$ acts chamber-freely on a connected $2$-Weyl graph $\cW$, then there exists a $2$-Weyl graph $\cW'$ and a regular covering $\cW \map \cW'$ of which $G$ is naturally the automorphism group.
+We now show that, conversely, if a group $G$ acts chamber-freely on a connected $2$-Weyl graph $\cW$, then there exists a $2$-Weyl graph $\cW'$ and a regular covering $\cW \to \cW'$ of which $G$ is naturally the automorphism group.
+We associate to the chamber-free action of a group $G$ on a connected $2$-Weyl graph $\cW$ the \emph{quotient} $2$-Weyl graph $G\backslash \cW$, which is the $2$-Weyl graph defined as follows.
+First, we define a generalized chamber system $G\backslash \cW$ by letting the set of chambers be the set of orbits $G\backslash \cW_0$, and letting the panel groupoid of type $s$ be the quotient groupoid $G\backslash \cW_s$.
+The \emph{quotient map}